freddiecode/Get-ODfBSyncLibrary/README.md

 # Get-ODfBSyncLibrary
-Returns all synchronized libraries in OneDrive for Business under logged-in user
+Returns all synchronized libraries in OneDrive for Business under current logged-in user

 ## .SYNOPSIS